chase1635321/westworld-rescore-competition/README.md

 ## Todo
 - Map out song arrangement
 - Percussion demos at 100, 120, and 130
-- Work on screaming riser
+- Work on screaming riser (VST to do this)

 ---
 ## Sound Design